-The total estimated assessed value of the proposed project after completion is shown in Table 8 and includes the estimated value of the new improvements and the existing assessed land value for the project site.
-As shown, the proposed project would have an estimated total assessed value of approximately \$74.7 million at buildout, an increase of approximately \$70.7 million over the current assessed value of the project site.
-Based on the City's share of the base 1.0 percent property tax in the TRA in which the project site is located (9.6 percent), buildout of the proposed project would increase annual General Fund property tax revenue by approximately \$67,700.
+Table 8 shows the total estimated assessed value of the proposed project after completion, including both the assessed improvement value and the assessed land value for the project site.
+As shown, the proposed project would have an estimated total assessed value of approximately \$282 million at buildout, an increase of approximately \$261 million over the current assessed value of the project site.
+Based on the City's share of the base 1.0 percent property tax in the TRA in which the project site is located, this would result in a net increase of approximately \$250,000 in annual General Fund property tax revenue from the proposed project.